bartosz-bear/notebooks/sql/postgresql.md

 ## LOGICAL OPERANDS AND `NULL`

+- using logical operands with `NULL` will result in an empty set, therefore you can't do name = `NULL`
 - logical operands like '=' or '!=' can't used to check for `NULL`, instead `IS NULL`, `IS NOT NULL` and `EXISTS`
-- using these operands with `NULL` will result in an empty set

 ## `IS NULL()` AND `IS NOT NULL()`